brilliancebitcoin/void/README.md

 # Who is the coordinator in void wallet?

 Your wallet acts as the coordinator whenever you hit the Send button.
 It creates a psbt, goes out to find other people who use this wallet, and invites them to be in the coinjoin.
 (Actually that statement is aspirational -- right now you have to manually find people to do a coinjoin with and type in their pubkeys.
 Give it time.)
-Then you pass your psbt back and forth with your selected coinjoiners until everyone has contributed some utxos and cosigned it.
+Then you pass your psbt back and forth with your selected coinjoiners until everyone has contributed some coins and cosigned the transaction.
 Then you broadcast the signed transaction.
 Since *your wallet* is the coordinator for *your transactions,* you don't have to pay anyone to do the coordination for you, and law enforcers have no central intermediary to target for enforcement.
 They'll never know who is coordinating what!

 # Why does the send page have two send buttons?